learn-co-curriculum/omniauth_lab/README.md

 Once that's done, create a `WelcomeController` with an action called `home`.
 Make this route accessible by editing `config/routes.rb` and also make `welcome#home` be the `root` route for this Rails application.
-You can verify that you've done it right when `rspec spec/views/welcome/` works.
+You can verify that you've done it right when `rspec -t developer_strategy` works.

 > _WOW!_ That last paragraph integrated a lot of Rails knowledge.
 This is the
 > level at which professional Rails developers communicate with each other!